Skip to main content

 If the outcome is unsuccessful, do not immediately resubmit.
 Stop and diagnose the mismatch first, especially on combined ABN+GST submissions, because one error can trigger rework across both registrations.

 For GST timing, registration is required within 21 days once you are required to register, and penalties may apply if you fail to register when required.
 Non-resident ABN applications can also take longer when additional proof-of-identity checks are needed.
-Add current processing note after verification.
+Any processing-time note for non-resident applications must be verified from official ABR or ATO guidance before use.

 If you receive a reference number or a refusal, move to the next section and handle it as a controlled case workflow.